 Last 15 minutes, congratulate your contacts for their business anniversary and wish them a happy birthday.
 It’s amazing how just this little gesture can revitalize connections and generate business.
 I actually use an app on my iPhone called Connected® available through LinkedIn.
 It makes this task a breeze and I never forget these special days.

-I assure you by making these four rules a part of your social media mastery for LinkedIn, it can make a positive change for your business.
-Next month, we will discuss your LinkedIn Company page and how beneficial it is for your business.
+I assure you by making these four rules a part of your social media mastery for LinkedIn, it can make a positive change for your business!
+If you are interested in discussing LinkedIn further, contact us today.